golightstream/lightstream-prism-dns/README.md

 This is a light fork of the CoreDNS application to allow a 1-click dns server for the purposes of Lightstream Prism.

+## This README will be updated shortly to reflect setup instructions for Lightstream Prism.

+### For reference the default CoreDNS project is located below.

 [![CoreDNS](https://coredns.io/images/CoreDNS_Colour_Horizontal.png)](https://coredns.io)